 Cape Gooseberries taste incredible: tart, sweet, so bright and tropical like citrus.
 Unlike Ground Cherries, their fruit does not fall on the ground when ripe.
 They are originally from Brazil but long ago naturalized in high-altitude, tropical Peru and Chile.
 They get this name from having been grown in the Cape of Good Hope, South Africa for a couple hundred years.
+In its native Peru, it is called "Aguaymanto" and "Uvilla".
 In France, it is sometimes marketed as “Amour en Cage” meaning “love in a cage”.
 In the US, it is often sold as “Goldenberry”, which is what it said on the plastic container of fruits in my friends’ fridge where I got these seeds from.
 I just loved them so much I had to grow them.
 While I love Ground Cherries, I think I prefer eating Cape Gooseberries.
 However, while their plants are much more sprawling and they are covered in fruit, they are a bit slower to ripen.
 This is a surprisingly good late summer treat!

 Days to maturity: 90-120

 Seeds per pack: 40

 Planting / harvesting notes

 Sow indoors 1/4" deep at least a few weeks before the last frost date, and transplant in the garden in rows about every 18"-24".
 To encourage them to mature earlier, try starting the seeds extra early inside, 1-3 months before final frost.
 Plants will form blousy bushes like tomatillos.
 Keep well weeded until they fill in the space.
 Harvest when the husks turn tan/brown and the fruits are yellow/gold.